Nevenall/sufficient-reason/System/Magick.md

   Targeting with Correspondence can be a matter of pure distance, but it can also take the form of reaching the target through something closely realted to them.
 The classic "spell upon a lock of their hair" is an example of relational Correspondence from the practice of Witchcraft.

-  Range targeting allows for vast distances but even if you have the ability to target anywhere on earth you must be able to indentify a particular target.
-This can be done with line of sight unaided by mundane effects such as cameras or telescopes (mystick effects that match your focus may help), or by knowing in great detail where your target is at this exact momement.
-Without one of those things, you will need to use realational targeting instead.
+  Range targeting allows for vast distances but even if you have the ability to target anywhere on earth you must be able to identify a particular target.
+This can be done with line of sight unaided by mundane effects such as cameras or telescopes (mystick effects that match your focus may help), or by knowing in great detail where your target is at this exact moment.
+Without one of those things, you will need to use relational targeting instead.

-  With realational targeting you must possess some object that has a concrete relation to your target.
+  With relational targeting you must possess some object that has a concrete relation to your target.
 Providing you can touch and hold this object you may attempt to channel your feat through it and at your target.

   Dice    | Range (Correspondence)         | Relation (Correspondence)
   -------:|:-------------------------------|:--------------------------
   None    | Touch to immediate vicinity    | Yourself. d4      | Within a neighborhood          | A fresh body sample of your target. d6      | Within a large city            | A boon companion.
-A meaningful posession of your target. d8      | Within a state                 | A casual friend.
-A posession of your target. d10     | Within a large country         | A casual aquantaince.
+A meaningful possession of your target. d8      | Within a state                 | A casual friend.
+A possession of your target. d10     | Within a large country         | A casual acquaintance.
 A object your target touched.
   d12     | Within a continent             | Distance.
 One trivial kind of relation.
 These are the same color object.
 We are both human. d12, d6 | Anywhere on earth              | No object, only a concept that relates to your target.